koushi/NyshakVault/World/People/PCs/Ny'shak.md

 ### Background
 #### Birth?

-Ny'shak was born from pure darkness, an unholy union of the corrupting power of Shar and the indominable spirit of his Great Wyrm [[sire]].
+Ny'shak was born from pure darkness, an unholy union of the corrupting power of Shar and the indominable spirit of his Great Wyrm [[Ix'aryz|sire]].
+Ny'shak's earliest memories are nothing more charging forward in darkness for days

 ### Campaign
 ## Relationships